Yoz21/Portfolio/README.md

 # Project Name

-> This is a mobile version of my portfolio.It only includes the first sections of the portfolio.
+ This is a mobile version of my portfolio.It is done in the template design I have chosen from figma.

 ## Built With